Almost sure well-posedness and scattering of the 3D cubic nonlinear Schr\"odinger equation: Introduction

 There are also global results of \eqref{eq:nls-3D}, either with small data restriction or with suitable a priori assumptions.
 B\'enyi, Oh, and Pocovnicu \cite{BOP15TranB} proved the almost sure small data global well-posedness and scattering for $\frac14<s<\frac12$.
 Furthermore, they \cite{BOP15TranB} also proved the random data global well-posedness when $\frac14<s<\frac12$ under two a priori assumptions: \begin{itemize} \item The Duhamel term is uniformly bounded in the critical space $H_x^{1/2}$ in the probabilistic setting. \item The 3D, defocusing, cubic NLS is globally well-posed with deterministic initial data in $H_x^{1/2}$. \end{itemize} Each of the above two a priori assumptions seems very difficult to verify.

-In this paper, we improve the previous local results and give an optimal local result for \eqref{eq:nls-3D}.
+In this paper, we improve the previous local results for \eqref{eq:nls-3D}.
 Moreover with the radial data, we prove the global well-posedness as well as scattering, without imposing any a priori assumption or size restriction, where the scattering result holds in the energy space.